Back to Skills & Talents

 How do you adapt a menu when kitchen equipment fails unexpectedly?

-Elara, The Hearth & Hound’s Head Chef, felt that immediate, sickening lurch.
+Elara, The Hearth & Hound's Head Chef, felt that immediate, sickening lurch.
 The oven, a sturdy old thing that had reliably produced their signature slow-cooked lamb and artisanal pizzas for years, just died.
-One moment, it was purring; the next, a soft thud and then… nothing.
+One moment it was purring; the next, a soft thud and then… nothing.
 Tickets were piling up, the printers still chugging out orders for dishes that now simply couldn't exist.
-The first thought is always panic, "How on earth do we fix this?"
+The first thought is always panic.
 But Elara, after a moment that probably felt like an hour, shifted her focus.
 She knew fixing it right then wasn't an option – the engineer was hours away.
 Her mind raced, not to what they couldn't do, but what they could.
-And that's where the magic truly began.
+And that's where things changed.

 She looked at the ingredients, all meticulously prepped for the evening.
 The beautiful charcuterie boards, usually just a starter, suddenly looked like potential main course heroes.
-The fresh, lively salads, the perfectly portioned fish ready for the grill, the various cuts of meat prepped for pan-frying, the desserts chilling.
-She didn't see a 'reduced' menu; she saw a 'reimagined' one.
+The fresh salads, the perfectly portioned fish ready for the grill, the various cuts of meat prepped for pan-frying, the desserts chilling.
+She didn't see a reduced menu; she saw a reimagined one.
 She called her sous chefs and senior kitchen staff together, her voice calm but firm.
 "The oven is out.
 We have two choices: close the kitchen, or give our guests an experience they won't forget."
 There was no hesitation from her team.
 They were absolutely in.

 What you can do at your place: Get your kitchen teams thinking beyond the printed menu.
 Encourage them to identify high-quality ingredients that can be cooked in multiple ways, even with limited equipment.
 What could be served cold?
-What can be quickly pan-fried, grilled, or even turned into a fancy 'small plate'?
-It's smart to have a 'contingency menu' framework.
+What can be quickly pan-fried, grilled, or turned into a fancy small plate?
+It's smart to have a contingency menu framework.
 This means identifying dishes that use different cooking methods and cross-training staff on various stations.
 That kind of flexibility is important for quick adaptation without compromising quality.
-Honestly, I think this is a hugely overlooked part of good kitchen management.
+This is a hugely overlooked part of good kitchen management.

 What is the best way to communicate a service problem to your customers?